ITCGamesProg2/jp21-iz-sh/crc.md

 **Instructions**
 __________________________________
-Explains how to play the game
+Explains how to play the game.
 __________________________________

 <p>&nbsp;</p>